zstreeter/Halide/README_webassembly.md

 (You might have to do a clean build of LLVM for CMake to notice that you've added a tool.)

 - Install libv8 and the d8 shell tool (instructions omitted), or build from source if you prefer (instructions omitted).
+Note that using shared-library builds of V8 may be problematic on some platforms (e.g. OSX) due to libc++ conflict issues; using a static-library version may be simpler for those.

-- Set V8_INCLUDE_PATH, V8_LIB_PATH to point to the paths for V8 shared libraries and include files.
-(If you build from source and are linking static libraries instead of dynamic libraries, also set V8_LIB_EXT to `.a` or similar.)
+- Set V8_INCLUDE_PATH and V8_LIB_PATH to point to the paths for V8 include files and library, respectively.

 - Set WITH_V8=1